pdf-raku/PDF-raku/README.md

 The optional `Crypt::GCrypt` module is required to encrypt, or decrypt documents with AES encryption.
 This module also boosts performance and is recommended, if you are handling encrypted documents.

+An encrypted PDF can be saved as JSON.
+It will remain encrypted and a password may be required, to reopen it.

 ## Data-types and Coercion

 The `PDF::DAO` name-space provides roles and classes for the representation and manipulation of PDF objects.